 I have taught a wide range of classes including international business, sales management, marketing management, marketing strategy, and personal selling.
 My particular expertise is in sales management and marketing strategy, subjects I have taught at both undergraduate and graduate levels, although my international research focus and extensive travels have grown my international knowledge to the point where I now capably teach undergraduate and MBA classes in international business.

 My undergraduate class sizes are typically 30 – 60 students and my MBA classes are 40 – 50 students.
 At both my present and prior institutions I have also taught large classes, with 150 to 250 students while overseeing Teaching Assistants.
+Each year a peer faculty member visits one of my classes, providing a review of the class while identifying opportunities for improvement.
+I scour these reviews, always seeking ways to improve my impact on student learning.
+See link below to view several of these annual evaluations.

 My teaching tends to be well-appreciated by students.
 Along with many students sending thank you notes, others asking me to mentor during their careers, and positive class evaluations, several greatly appreciated awards have been received: